 Definition of Stimulus Discrimination

-Stimulus discrimination is a concept from the theory of behaviorism. occurs when you respond to one specific stimulus with a specific action.
+Stimulus discrimination (not to be confused with discriminative stimulus) is a concept from the theory of behaviorism.
+It occurs when you respond to one specific stimulus with a specific action.
 The person (or animal!) will respond only to that stimulus and not to others.

 For example, Pavlov’s dog started to salivate when it heard the sound of a bell, but it did not salivate in response any other sounds.